Skip to main content

 Kalil Barnes

-Kalil Barnes (he/him) is a first-year General Biology major at John Muir College.
+Kalil Barnes (he/him) is a second-year General Biology major at John Muir College.
 His passion for STEM comes from his love to learn how things work and use that knowledge to solve problems.
 That is why Kalil chose biology as his major as it is all about the processes of life and explaining how things work.
 Kalil’s love for medicine pairs well as he can apply his knowledge to help people.
 He intends to help the people that need it most by using what he learns in medical school, along with his personal experiences, to become a great physician and set up health clinics in underserved communities.
 Kalil hopes to keep working and earning higher positions throughout his life so that he can influence and inspire others to help these communities as well.

 • Meizha Ehreen Candelaria